rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   dim(CIL)
   ```

+Notice the dimensions show (15342 30), not (15342 31).
 Now let us run the odmAI function to identify ordered importance of attribute for target variable LTV_BIN.

   ```
   ore.odmAI(LTV_BIN ~ ., CIL)